WSULib/pyocfl/README.md

     └── inventory.json.md5
 ```

 What's going on here?
-OCFL uses forward-delta versioning to avoid duplication of files in later versions, if they are contained in earlier versions.
+OCFL uses forward-delta versioning ([see this nice discussion about forward-delta versioning](https://journal.code4lib.org/articles/8482#3.3)) to avoid duplication of files in later versions, if they are contained in earlier versions.
 To make this work, it's critical that the `inventory.json` file outlines precisely which files should be in each version.
 We can observe that `foo.xml` and `level1/level2/bar.txt` are both still attributed to `v2` by looking at the object's inventory:

 ```
 In [30]: obj.object_inventory.inventory